Bringing a whole new dimension to lactose

-From enabling personalised medicine to accelerating the drug development pathway, 3D printing offers huge potential in pharmaceutical manufacturing.
+Tablet production is facing many challenges.
+Korinde van den Heuvel, product developer at DFE Pharma, explains in this article* the huge potential that 3D printing offers in pharmaceutical manufacturing, from enabling personalised medicine to accelerating the drug development pathway.
 But in order to embrace this new world of opportunities, we need a deeper understanding of the materials, processes and techniques involved.

 New research initiated and supported by DFE Pharma, underlines the benefits of 3D powder bed printed tablets with a blend of lactose monohydrate and pregelatinized starch as main carrier system.

 We believe that by pooling our resources and knowledge, industry, innovators and academia can build the common evidence base we need to produce the medicines of the future.

 This free whitepaper takes the first steps towards that goal, by sharing the findings of our detailed study of lactose as an excipient in the 3D printing of pharmaceuticals.
 Carried out in partnership with the Netherlands Organisation for Applied Scientific Research (TNO), the project shows that lactose – and collaboration – can yield results.

 *This article is taken from Pharmaceutical Manufacturing and Packing Sourcer, October 2021, pages 68-70. © Samedan Ltd